 Acetazolamide is used to reduce eye pressure in glaucoma.
-It is also used in the treatment and prevention of altitude sickness.
+It is also used in the treatment and prevention of altitude sickness, and sometimes other conditions.

 Take acetazolamide regularly as directed with a glass of water.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

 Some medicines available without a prescription may react with acetazolamide including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

 Symptoms of allergy including: skin rash, itching, swelling, trouble breathing

 Reduced number of blood cells that fight infections or help your blood to clot - symptoms include: fever, chills, sore throat or generally feeling unwell, or easy or unusual bruising or bleeding